Echo & the Bunnymen: Departure of McCulloch, death of de Freitas, sixth album, and disbandment

-Following an abortive attempt to record with singers Kate Pierson and Cindy Wilson of the B-52s, the group advertised for a new lead singer.
-Former Bourgie Bourgie singer Paul Quinn and former Colenso Parade singer Oscar Askin, both auditioned but ultimately turned down offers to take over from McCulloch.
+After a failed attempt to record with The B-52's singers Kate Pierson and Cindy Wilson, the band advertised for a full-time replacement.
+Former Bourgie Bourgie singer Paul Quinn and former Colenso Parade singer Oscar Askin both auditioned but ultimately turned down offers to take over from McCulloch.
 Keyboardist Jake Brockman (a touring member of the band for several years previously, and a contributor to the 1987 album) was promoted to full member, and after hearing an album by the defunct UK group St Vitus Dance, the Bunnymen offered the lead singer spot to vocalist Noel Burke, who accepted after the band assured him that they did not want "a McCulloch clone".

 Their plans were thrown into disarray when Pete de Freitas was killed in a motorcycle accident on 14 June 1989.
-De Freitas was on his way to Liverpool from London to take part in the group's first rehearsal with Burke, when his Ducati motorbike collided with another vehicle on the A51 At Longdon Green in Staffordshire, killing him instantly.
-He was 27 years old and was survived by his widow and their infant daughter, who was born in 1988.
+De Freitas was on his way to Liverpool from London to take part in the group's first rehearsal with Burke, when his Ducati motorbike collided with another vehicle on the A51 at Longdon Green in Staffordshire, killing him instantly.
+He was 27 years old and was survived by his widow and their infant daughter.
 After recruiting new drummer Damon Reece to replace de Freitas, the new five-piece Bunnymen recorded the psychedelic-tinged Reverberation in 1990 with renowned former Beatles engineer and producer Geoff Emerick.
-The album did not generate much interest among fans or critics, it sold poorly, and the band was dropped by Warner Bros.
+The album did not generate much interest among fans or critics; it sold poorly, and the band was dropped by Warner Bros.

 In a 2003 interview, McCulloch said of his replacement with Burke:

 I think it's pretty obvious what I think.
 Noel Burke... the name says it all really doesn't it?
 No, that's not fair.
 It wasn't his fault, it was Will and Pete who were the berks really.
 But no, I thought it was disgraceful and after that I suppose it was quite surprising that I continued working with Will after that.
 I'm glad I did though.
 Johnny Marr called them Echo and the Bogusmen when that happened.

-Meanwhile, McCulloch released his well-received debut solo album Candleland in September 1989, shortly after de Freitas' death.
+Sergeant later said that keeping the original band name was "down to wanting to take a bitter swipe at [McCulloch]".
+Meanwhile, McCulloch released his well-received debut solo album, Candleland, in September 1989, shortly after de Freitas' death.
 His follow-up solo album was Mysterio in 1992.

 After two more unsuccessful singles, which were released independently, the Bunnymen disbanded in 1993.